NVIDIA/TensorRT-LLM/_sources/architecture/workflow.md.txt

 ## Quantization APIs

-TensorRT-LLM relies on NVIDIA AMMO toolkit to support some of the quantization like: FP8, W4A16_AWQ, W4A8_AWQ, while it also has some its own quantization implementation for Smooth Quant, INT8 KV cache, and INT4/INT8 weight only.
+TensorRT-LLM relies on NVIDIA Modelopt toolkit to support some of the quantization like: FP8, W4A16_AWQ, W4A8_AWQ, while it also has some its own quantization implementation for Smooth Quant, INT8 KV cache, and INT4/INT8 weight only.

 In TensorRT-LLM 0.8 version:

-* For AMMO-supported quantization algorithms, a standalone script in the example folder [quantize.py](../../examples/quantization/quantize.py) shall be executed to export TensorRT-LLM checkpoints, and the trtllm-build command needs to be executed to build the checkpoints to engines.
+* For Modelopt-supported quantization algorithms, a standalone script in the example folder [quantize.py](../../examples/quantization/quantize.py) shall be executed to export TensorRT-LLM checkpoints, and the trtllm-build command needs to be executed to build the checkpoints to engines.

-* For the non-AMMO quantization algorithms, users need to use the per-model convert_checkpoint.py scripts to export TensorRT-LLM checkpoints.
+* For the non-Modelopt quantization algorithms, users need to use the per-model convert_checkpoint.py scripts to export TensorRT-LLM checkpoints.

 Use the `quantize()` interface to unify the different quantization flows.
 The default implementation is added in the `PretrainedModel` class.